Darz2/parachorpy/README.md

 ## TO DO:

-- TEST need to be  written
+- Python TEST need to be  written
 - Julia Integration using Python Call need to be added (in v0.2.0)